aifoundry-org/et-platform/sw-sysemu/bench/README.md

 ## Run kernel with sw-sysemu for benchmarking
 The benchmark will be available in `build/Release/bench/bench`.

+## Run benchmark with a script
+Optionally, you can run `./run_benchmark.sh` from `tools/sw-sysemu` that will compile the src files, benchmarks, and then run the executable.

 ## Building debug, other versions of executable
 Replace Release with other build types (Debug, RelWithDebInfo, etc..) according to the value passed in `-s:h sw-sysemu:build_type`.